lifeisstillgood/softwaremind/docs/newbook/intro.rst

 this means all organisational polcoes are explict and doscvoerable and this opens orgnaiations in ways inimaginable before

+having all policies directly connected to realmworld enabkes faster feedback, modelling etc

+but it comes at cost of openness

+we kight win

 this is a doscsussio.